Gbemisola23/ebinnaturals/README.md

 ![comment](static/images/comment.jpg)

-# Blog management
+### Blog management

-## Add blog
+* ### Add blog

       Super users are the creators of the blog articles.
-To add a new blog they have to put title, slug, body and image and then save
+To add a new blog they have to put title, slug, body and image and then save.

 ![add blog](static/images/add_blog.png)

-## Edit blog
+* ### Edit blog

       Super users can also edit the blog and update the changes
 ![edit blog](static/images/edit_blog.png)

-## Delete post
+* ### Delete post

       If the post is no longer serving its purposes, super users can also delete it
 ![delete blog](static/images/deletepost.jpg)

 ## Delete comment